Smart Contract Security Weakness Enumeration (SCWE)

 For its definition we draw inspiration from the Common Weakness Enumeration (CWE), which is a community-developed list of common software security weaknesses.
 The SCWE is intended to be a complementary list to the CWE, focusing specifically on security weaknesses in smart contracts.

 A weakness is a security or privacy issue that can be introduced into a smart contracts.
-Weaknesses are categorized by the MASVS categories and controls.
+Weaknesses are categorized by the SCSVS categories and controls.
 For example, a weakness related to the use of insecure random number generators is categorized under the SCSVS-CODE-1 control.

 Each weakness contains the following information: